pawelgrzybek/pawelgrzybek.com/content/posts/2019-06-06-apple-changed-the-default-shell-from-bash-to-zsh-so-did-i.md

 ## Change your default shell

 Fresh installation of [macOS Catalina](https://www.apple.com/macos/catalina/) will default to Z shell but an update from the previous version of Apple OS will persist your preference.
 It is very simple to update this setting though.
-You have a few options to do so:
+You have a few options to do so: `chsh` CLI tool, Users & Groups panel of System Preferences or Directory Utility built-in app.

-- `chsh` command-line tool
-- Users & Groups panel of System Preferences
-- Directory Utility built-in app

 ```
 chsh -s /bin/zsh